Iraqi forces kill 35 protesters after Iranian consulate torched

 The protesters, overwhelmingly Shi’ite, accused the Iraqi authorities of turning against their own people to defend Iran.

-“All the riot police in Najaf and the security forces started shooting at us as if we were burning Iraq as a whole,” a protester who witnessed the burning of the consulate told Reuters, asking that he not be identified.
+“All the riot police in Najaf and the security forces started shooting at us as if we were burning Iraq as a whole,” a protester who witnessed the burning of the consulate told Reuters, asking not to be identified.

 Another protester, Ali, described the attack on the consulate as “a brave act and a reaction from the Iraqi people.
-We don’t want the Iranians.”
+We don’t want the Iranians”.

 But he predicted more violence: “There will be revenge from Iran, I’m sure.
 They’re still here and the security forces are going to keep shooting at us.”